retrixe/wire-transfer/PROTOCOL.md

 ### Packet Format

 Packets are sent as a single UDP datagram.
 The first byte of the datagram is the packet type, followed by the packet data.
-When encryption is enabled, the contents of the packet are encrypted with AES-128-CBC.
+When encryption is enabled, the contents of the packet are encrypted with AES-128-CBC, for which the shared secret is derived from the ECDH (Curve25519) key pairs exchanged by the uploader and downloader.

 ### Data Types